Home / Specifications / cdsc-wg1-02 - Client Registration

 • pushed_authorization_request_endpoint - URL - (REQUIRED) OAuth’s Pushed Authorization Requests functionality is required.

-In addition to the above additionally required set of OAuth Authorization Server Metadata values, this specification clarifies use of the following OAuth sandard values:
+In addition to the above additionally required set of OAuth Authorization Server Metadata values, this specification clarifies use of the following OAuth standard values:

-• response_types_supported - Array[string] - (REQUIRED) The response types in this array MUST represent a union of all response_types_supported values contained in the cds_scope_descriptions object.
+• response_types_supported - Array[string] - (REQUIRED) The response types in this array MUST represent a union of all response_types_supported values contained in the cds_scope_descriptions objects.

-• grant_types_supported - Array[string] - (REQUIRED) The response types in this array MUST represent a union of all grant_types_supported values contained in the cds_scope_descriptions object.
+• grant_types_supported - Array[string] - (REQUIRED) The response types in this array MUST represent a union of all grant_types_supported values contained in the cds_scope_descriptions objects.

 • token_endpoint_auth_methods_supported - Array[string] - (REQUIRED) The response types in this array MUST represent a union of all token_endpoint_auth_methods_supported values contained in the cds_scope_descriptions object.